This post may contain affiliate links. Please read our privacy policy.

 Notes

 Looking to add these to Thanksgiving or another cooking-intense day?
-You can even make them ahead up til that time, set them aside for a couple of hours, then sprinkle on the cheese and bake them right before serving.
-No last minute fiddling on the stovetop!
+You can even make them up ahead until the baking time, set them aside for a couple of hours, then sprinkle on the cheese and bake them right before serving.
+No last-minute fiddling on the stovetop!

 1. If I want to make this for a potluck but don’t want to take it in a cast iron pan, after cooking on stove can I transfer to a casserole dish to oven?